Kong/kong_ai_gateway-portkey-litellm-benchmark/3. Kong Gateway Enterprise/kong_gateway_enterprise.md

 +-----------------+-----------+
 ```

  And, since we have deployed the NLB with ``IP mode``, the target groups refer to the Pods' IP addresses.
-You can check the with:
+You can check them with:
 ```
 kubectl get pod -n kong-dp -o json | jq -r '.items[].status.podIP'
 ````